237Codes/codepath-prework/README.md

 ## App Brainstorming (Step 4)

-### A list of 3 - 5 of my favorite applications with 2-3 features of each
+### A list of 3 of my favorite applications with 2-3 features of each

-1. International Money transfer app
+1. SendWave Money transfer app
    - Sending money seamlessly from one country to another.
    - Provide real-time currency conversion with the best market send rates.